lensesio/schema-registry-ui/README.md

 1. clone the repo and navigate to the root folder `cd schema-registy-ui`
 2. download dependencies with `bower install`
-3. update your schema registry URL in `src/env.js`
+3. update your schema registry URL in `app/src/env.js`
+4. serve locally with `http-server app`

 ## License